HAS-Tools-Fall2020/homework-alexamarco/Submissions/Marcovecchio_HW5.md

+Alexa Marcovecchio
+September 28, 2020
+Assignment 5

+Forecast Summary: My code for this week is in Marcovecchio_HW5.py.
+Dataframes finally gave me the functionality I'm used to using while working with data.
+I definitely prefer them over lists and numpy arrays.
+This allowed me to use the algorithm that I initially thought of for week 3, but couldn't utilize at the time due to the limits of lists and arrays in python.
+I wanted to directly subset the entries for the dates within each forecasting week, and then take the mean of the data for each week.
+Pandas let me do that in two lines of code which made my life a lot easier.

 1. Provide a summary of the data frames properties.
 What are the column names?
 What is its index?
 What data types do each of the columns have?
     | # |  Column   |    Dtype  |
     |---|  ------   |    -----  |